-Alison began her PhD research in October 2019 funded by a CADRE scholarship after a career in business and the criminal justice sector.
-She is researching a PhD by practice in verbatim theatre on the subject of Modern Slavery.
-She has been a non-executive director for a number of Government Agencies including the National Crime Agency and the Crown Prosecution Service and is a trustee for the theatre companies Out of Joint and Told by an Idiot.
-Alison is a playwright and poet and was longlisted for the National Poetry Prize in 2015 and 2019.
+As a non-executive director she has advised several government agencies including the National Crime Agency and the Crown Prosecution Service.
+She is a trustee for the theatre companies ThickSkin and Synergy Theatre Project and former trustee of Out of Joint and Told by an Idiot.
+Alison is also an actor, playwright and poet and was longlisted for the National Poetry Prize in 2015 and 2019.

 BA: Modern Languages (French and German), University of Leeds

 MA: Creative Entrepreneurship (Creative Writing), University of East Anglia

 The Boyfriend Trick – organiser of an interactive installation and panel discussion on the use of verbatim methodologies for social change, University of Warwick, March 2023.